Rokiis1/roadmap/6.Module/test_managment.md

 **Explanation:**

-Idea of testing at all levels of software development, which is essentially what the Test Pyramid advocates for.
-The Test Pyramid emphasizes the need for a large number of low-level unit tests, a smaller number of integration tests, and an even smaller number of end-to-end tests.
+The Test Pyramid idea is for a large number of low-level unit tests, a smaller number of integration tests, and an even smaller number of end-to-end tests.

 **Key Concepts:**